KevIce87/Homework-1.1/README.md

 ## Business Activities:

-   Cadre bridges the gap between real estate market and accredited indivduals and Financial Advisors looking for an oppurtnity to invest alongside global institutions and diversify their investing portfolio.
+   Cadre bridges the gap between real estate market and accredited indivduals and financial advisors looking for an oppurtnity to invest alongside global institutions and diversify their investing portfolio.
 Cadre's intended customer are individual accredited investors,finacial advisors and institutions.
 There is no information on market size of set customers.
 Cadre has the ability to offer a diverse catalog of products and also give its clients a sense of security being backed by the biggest investments names in the world.
 [Cadre](https://cadre.com/our-company) uses proprietary machine learning models analyze tens of thousands of variables to identify the U.S. real estate markets with the highest potential for price appreciation and income generation, they implement them by using there own internal models.

 ## Landscape: